CHARTER OF BEHAVIOUR Revised May 2017

 - extra work and/or punishment given by class teacher/tutor/year head

-– detention: pupils can be detained for 15 minutes on any day without notice – longer periods of detention require 24 hour written notice to parents
+- detention: pupils can be detained for 15 minutes on any day without notice – longer periods of detention require parents to be notified the day before

 - the pupil may be placed on a report card to monitor work/behaviour in each class to be signed nightly by parents